wangbo15/accmut/README.md

-﻿# AccMut
+# AccMut
 AccMut is a framework of mutation testing for C programs built on the top of the Low Level Virtual Machine (LLVM) version 3.8.
 AccMut generates mutants on LLVM IR level and integrates some acclerating techniques, such as mutation schemata, split-stream execution and dynamic mutation analysis.

 ##Overview
 AccMut contains three main components: Mutation Generator, Mutation Instrumenter and Runtime Library.
 AccMut processes mutation analysis by the following steps.
 * Compile the source code of the program into LLVM IR.
-Mutation Generator generates mutants of the LLVM IR code.
+Mutation Generator scans the IR code and generates the description file file of mutants on the LLVM IR code.
+Note that we can modify the description file to sample the mutants.
-* Mutation Instrumenter instrument mutants into the IR code of the program using mutation schemata.
+* Mutation Instrumenter instrument mutants into the IR code of the program using mutation schemata, according to the description file.
 Then compile the IR code into object files.
 * LLVM links the object files with Runtime Library and obtains an executable file of the program.
 * The executable file executes each test on all mutants.

-When IO operations are involved, Runtime Library ensures that the operations performed by different processes would not interfere with each other based on the copy-on-write mechanism.
+##Directory Layout
+AccMut is based on the project LLVM.

+Mutation Generator and  Mutation Instrumenter are implemented in LLVM passes, located in the path `accmut/include/llvm/Transforms/AccMut/` and `accmut/lib/Transforms/AccMut/`.

+Runtime Library has two ways of implementation.
+For the simple projects, we can use the header files to provide the definations of the instrumented functions.
+For the large projects, we can provide the static link library.
+Both of them are located in `accmut/tools/accmut/`.

 ## Compile AccMut